Near Eastern Studies

 Regional and functional concentrations are open to students of all majors and offer an interdisciplinary approach to the study of a particular area.
 They combine course work at Washington College in anthropology, business, economics, history, political science, modern language with at least one semester (or summer) abroad in the region of focus.

 The regional concentration is designed to serve students who wish to develop a focus on a particular world region, for those who plan to enter business, government, or international agency service and for those who are preparing for graduate study of a particular region.

 Recommended Courses Offered At Washington College:

 - FRS 312: The Contemporary Francophone World

-- POL 354: Politics of the Middle East
+- POL 388: U.S. Foreign Policy in the Middle East

 Special Topics courses dealing with the Near East also are frequently offered at Washington College, and may be counted toward the two-course requirement.